philpackmohr/git-paper/git.md

 * 0c55337 My first commit
 ```

-Note, that `-D` instead of `-d` was used, because the commits of that branch will be not reachable by any branch and their changes would be lost in normal circumstances.
+Note, that `-D` instead of `-d` was used.
+Git has to be forced to delete the branch because the commits of that branch will be not reachable by any branch and their changes would be lost in normal circumstances.

 #### Correct last commit